State Department updates ‘worldwide caution’ after al-Zawahiri strike

 President Joe Biden announced on Monday that al-Zawahiri was killed in Kabul, the Afghan capital, in a drone strike conducted by the US.

-In a Worldwide Caution Update, the State Department on Tuesday said it believed “there is a higher potential for anti-American violence given the death of Ayman al-Zawahiri on 31 July 2022”.
+In a Worldwide Caution Update, the State Department said it believed “there is a higher potential for anti-American violence given the death of Ayman al-Zawahiri on 31 July 2022”.

-“Current information suggests that terrorist organisations continue to plan terrorist attacks against US interests in multiple regions across the globe.

-“These attacks may employ a wide variety of tactics including suicide operations, assassinations, kidnappings, hijackings, and bombings.”

 Register for free to continue reading